Domestic Violence Awareness Month 2020: VOTE!

 Voices from the Movement: “Although we cannot compare one trauma with another, we know what it means to be a survivor of violence and demand justice against overwhelming odds.
 NO ONE should live in fear of violence.
 21-55% of Asian women in the U.S. report experiencing intimate physical and/or sexual violence during their lifetime, based on a compilation of disaggregated samples of Asian ethnicities in local communities.
 Oftentimes these data and statistics from API communities, and the ways domestic violence and sexual assault impact API communities—causing them to lose their jobs, sense of safety, and their homes, threatened by the circumstance against their race, ethnicity and immigration status—are often underreported and not accurately represented in the decision making process, which results in the misproportion of the budget and resources for the population.

 Inadequate resources across sectors to provide culturally and linguistically appropriate services, especially to API survivors and their families, is far beyond the increasing needs of the population with the disproportion of available services.
 Due to the current pandemic of COVID- 19 and the acts of discrimination against the Asian population, this has caused tremendous disparities among Communities of Color, especially API survivors.
-It is difficult to get basic needs met, like food due to lack of income, transportation services, social distancing due to the essential jobs they are working, getting stimulus checks due to the eligibility and accessing court due to the reduced hours or virtual hearings.” —Natchawi (Nat) Wadman, Community Program Director, Center for Asian Pacific Family
+It is difficult to get basic needs met, like food due to lack of income, transportation services, social distancing due to the essential jobs they are working, getting stimulus checks due to the eligibility and accessing court due to the reduced hours or virtual hearings.” —Natchawi (Nat) Wadman, Community Program Director, Center for the Pacific Asian Family

 Wildfires continue to be devastating to communities across California.
 As we type this, there are several moving throughout Northern California.
 In previous years, the Camp Fire in Paradise, Sonoma County’s Kincade Fire, and the Woolsey Fire in Los Angeles were particularly dangerous.
 For survivors who are already experiencing trauma or post-traumatic stress, a wildfire can exacerbate intense feelings of fear.
 Survivors can also face immediate displacement, disconnection from support networks, and a steep climb to finding an affordable place to live (already difficult for the many survivors who are cut off from economic opportunities by the person causing them harm).
 Domestic violence organizations are an important part of the safety net that supports survivors’ emotional and material needs—but funding is continuously scarce.
 Investing in domestic violence services means strengthening emergency responses in a disaster.